shriharivish/shriharivish.github.io/_projects/1_project.md

-<h4>Recieve Section</h4>
+<h4>Receive Section</h4>

-The receive circuitry was drastically changed from the predicate as well.
+Major design changes were made to the receive circuitry as compared to the predicate.
 We introduced a tunable impedance element for maximising noiseless gain in the system and regularising gain across sensors despite manufacturing variabilities.
 The sensitivity was also improved drastically by redesigning the front end for low bias currents and higher input impedances preventing smaller signals from being dissipated.
 I introduced a new demodulation strategy for miniaturisation, performed gain rebalancing across the entire signal chain, optimised the RF amplifiers to accommodate the appropriate bandwidth, redesigned the high-order filters and introduced a mixer circuitry to accommodate for two channel sensing using one single ADC.
 I also drastically improved the noise performance of the sensor.

 <div class="img">
         {% include figure.html path="assets/img/uls_sensdpc.jpg" title="Sensitivity Improvement" class="img-fluid rounded z-depth-1" %}